Energinet-DataHub/opengeh-edi/source/SubsystemTests/Drivers/B2C/Client/ReadMe.md

 # How to generate the client code

 1. Run B2CWebApi.
 2. Copy the content of the swagger.json (from Swagger website) to the local swagger.json file.
+   - Ensure you copy the correct version of the swagger.json file.
 3. Rebuild the SubsystemTests project.
 4. Manually re-add the license header to the B2CEdiClient.cs file.